First BanCorp. research snapshot

 DimensionConclusionConfidence

-Business qualityFirst BanCorp. earns net interest income and fees by taking deposits and making commercial, CRE, consumer, and mortgage loans in Puerto Rico, the US Virgin Islands, and Florida.
-It operates through six segments: Mortgage Banking, Consumer Retail, Commercial and Corporate, Treasury and Investments, US Operations, and Virgin Islands Operations.
-The business has a 75-year operating history and dominant Puerto Rico market position.High
+Business qualityFirst BanCorp. earns net interest income and fees by taking deposits and making commercial, CRE, construction, consumer, auto finance, and mortgage loans in Puerto Rico, the US Virgin Islands, and Florida.
+It operates through six segments: Mortgage Banking, Consumer (Retail) Banking, Commercial and Corporate Banking, Treasury and Investments, US Operations, and Virgin Islands Operations.
+Q2 2026 delivered net income of $96.1 million, a record $137.5 million adjusted pre-tax pre-provision income, a 2.02% return on average assets, a 19.49% return on average equity, and a 4.87% net interest margin.High

-MoatThe moat comes from a dominant deposit franchise in Puerto Rico, relationship-based local lending, regulated banking licenses, and a branch network that competitors would find costly to replicate.
-However, geographic concentration in a single island economy means the moat is narrower than a diversified mainland regional bank.Medium
+MoatThe moat comes from a dominant deposit franchise in Puerto Rico with $16.87 billion of deposits, relationship-based local lending, regulated banking licenses, and a branch network that competitors would find costly to replicate.
+However, geographic concentration in a single island economy means the moat is narrower than a diversified mainland regional bank, and government deposits of about $3.0 billion add flow risk.Medium

-ManagementAurelio Aleman has been CEO since 2014, with prior experience as CFO.
-The management team has navigated post-hurricane recovery, economic restructuring, and regulatory transitions.
-Key-person risk exists but is lower than for founder-led peers given the institutional management structure with 3,218 employees.High
+ManagementAurelio Aleman has been CEO since 2014, with prior experience as CFO, and the team has navigated post-hurricane recovery, economic restructuring, and regulatory transitions.
+Said Ortiz joined as CFO and led the Q2 2026 call, with the team delivering record profitability, an 18th straight quarter above 1.5% ROA, a dividend raise to $0.20 per quarter, and consistent buybacks.
+Key-person risk exists but is lower than for founder-led peers given the institutional structure with 3,218 employees.High

-Risk levelMain risks are geographic concentration in Puerto Rico, CRE and construction loan credit quality, sensitivity to US interest rates, deposit competition, regulatory changes, natural disaster exposure, and the impact of potential changes to federal fund flows to Puerto Rico.High
+Risk levelMain risks are geographic concentration in Puerto Rico, CRE and construction loan credit quality, a rising auto loan delinquency trend, a $14.8 million Florida C&I migration to nonaccrual, sensitivity to US interest rates, government deposit flows, the Epstein-related lawsuit first reported in June 2026, natural disaster exposure, and a stock trading near its 52-week high with an overbought RSI.High

-AI confidenceHigh for reported facts and calculations.
-Medium for the forecast because bank earnings depend on Puerto Rico economic conditions, interest rates, credit quality, and federal policy, all of which carry meaningful uncertainty.High data confidence
+AI confidenceHigh for reported facts and calculations that cross-validated across StockAnalysis.com, SEC EDGAR, the Q2 2026 earnings release, and the Q2 2026 earnings call.
+Medium for the forecast because bank earnings depend on Puerto Rico economic conditions, interest rates, credit quality, federal policy, and market multiples, all of which carry meaningful uncertainty.High data confidence

 Investment certaintyMedium certainty.
-The franchise, deposit base, and recent financial performance are strong, but geographic concentration in Puerto Rico, CRE exposure, and dependence on a supportive rate environment mean the risk profile is higher than a diversified mainland bank trading at similar multiples.Medium
+The franchise, deposit base, profitability, and capital ratios are strong, but the stock trades near a 52-week high at a full valuation, and geographic concentration in Puerto Rico plus rising auto delinquency and the Epstein-related lawsuit mean the risk profile is higher than a diversified mainland bank at a similar multiple.Medium

 FBP AI stock forecast